sf-wdi-15/intro-jquery-ajax/README.md

   ```

   * Listen for a `submit` event on the `form`.
 Note that if you look at the rendered for in the browser and view page source you'll see that the rendered form has id of `#new_restaurant`.
-When the form is submited add take in the event and `preventDefualt()`.
+When the form is submitted add take in the event and `preventDefualt()`.
 Then alert `"submitted!"`.

     ```
     // Waiting for window to load